Snap Judgement: All Is Not Always As It Appears…

 But just because you read about it online (or even hear about it from a friend or family member) doesn’t make it true!

 Now I’m not aware of any falsehoods ever being spread about RancherMan or myself, that’s not what this post is about.
-But I’d love to give the perfect illustration of what I’m talking about.
+But I’d love to give the perfect illustration of how easily things can be misinterpreted.

 A Call For Help